VinceBarresi/programming_challenges/README.md

 22. Given a linked list, print n nodes from tail of the list in reverse order

-23. Given a sum print all numbers and their index from an un-ordered array that add up the sum value
+23. Given a sum, print all numbers and their index from an un-ordered array that add up the sum value